atwyburde/Stock-Data-Analysis/README.md

 # Stock-Data-Analysis

-Stock Data Analysis of 4 different companies like Amazon, Google, Facebook and Apple.
+Collect entire week data for Amazon, Google, Facebook and Apple from Yahoo Finance and start building a report.
+The data needs to be refreshed everyday to capture the entire weeks data.